 # Or cherry-pick specific lost commits

-This question reveals whether you understand what HEAD actually is:
+These questions reveal whether you understand what HEAD actually is.

 git checkout a1b2c3d